The Romsey Open

 The Macedon Ranges Spring Cup

-This event can a handicap stroke or stableford event played between Romsey G. C. and Mt Macedon G. C. It was first played at Romsey G. C. in 2014.
+This event is a stableford event played between Romsey G. C. and Mt Macedon G. C. It was first played at Romsey G. C. in 2014.
 Drummond Golf, Niddrie sponsor the day and a perpetual shield is awarded to the team winners.
 Players from other clubs are also most welcome.

-The Spring Cup is held at Mt Macedon in odd years and at Romsey in even years however the flooding of at Romsey 2016 and then Covid-19 lockdowns in 2020 & 2021 there was no competitions in those years.
+The Spring Cup was held at Mt Macedon in odd years and at Romsey in even years however the flooding of at Romsey 2016 and then Covid-19 lockdowns in 2020 & 2021 there was no competitions in those years.

-The most recent Spring Cups have been held on AFL Preliminary Final day, the 3rd Saturday on September, with a early Tee-off to allow time to get home to watch the match.
+The Spring Cups have been held on AFL Preliminary Final day, the 3rd Saturday on September, with a early Tee-off to allow time to get home to watch the match.